-The following notes and audio were taken from the weekly Bento User Group meeting, held on Thursday, September 8th at 13:00 SLT at the Bento User Group wiki page..
-For details on the meeting agenda, please refer to the
+The following notes are taken from the Content Creation User Group meeting, held on Thursday February 23rd, 2017 at 1:00pm SLT at the Content Creation User Group wiki page..
+The meeting is chaired by Vir Linden, and agenda notes, etc, are available on the

 - HTTP asset fetching

 - Applying Baked Textures to Mesh Avatars

 As previously noted, the Lab is working on moving landmarks, gestures, animations, sounds and wearables (system layer clothing) from UDP delivery via the simulator to HTTP delivery via the CDN(s).
 This work is now progressing to the stage where initial testing is liable to be starting soon.
 It’s not clear if this is internal testing with the Lab…

 If you’ve been in Second Life for a while, sooner or later someone you know and/or care about will vanish from your virtual life.

 They don’t say goodbye, they don’t leave a note, they don’t cancel their rent, they don’t clear their land, they simply never log on again.